What are home rehabilitation support services?

 - The Association or Rehabilitation Nurses has a great articule on the role of a home care rehabilitation nurse in home rehabilitation.

-- AbleData provides objective information about assistive technology (AT) products and rehabilitation equipment available from different sources.
-The National Assistive Technology Technical Assistance Partnership (NATTAP) provides a state contact list of state level AT resources throughout the country, along with a list of state AT financing programs to help you finance any AT you may need.
+- The National Assistive Technology Technical Assistance Partnership (NATTAC) provides a state contact list of state level AT resources throughout the country, along with a list of state AT financing programs to help you finance any AT you may need.
+You may find these guides, articles, and factsheets on different types of assistive technology solutions helpful as well.

 - If you are a Medicare beneficiary, My.Medicare.gov has a portal that provides you access to information regarding your Medicare benefits and services.
 Benefits.gov can inform you on the benefits you may be eligible for and provides information on how to apply for assistance.